 The Experienced Professional career stage requires a fluency of operation beyond entry to practice.
-Experienced Professionals can perform everything the new entrant can, but with a higher degree of mastery and with an increased level of confidence.
+Experienced Professionals can do everything the new entrant can, but with more mastery and a higher level of confidence.
 The timeframe of an RT progressing from entry to practice to Experienced Professional depends on experience, including hours worked, the complexity and variety of clinical situations, opportunities for on-the-job coaching and applied research opportunities.
 Typically, an RT who is exposed to the full scope of practice can be expected to progress from entry to practice to Experienced Professional with approximately 4,000 hours of practice.